First impression: Talk about crispy and – yes – meaty. Very meaty! Thundering bass, scratchy, crunchy – all that jazz!

 Also, the solos are few and far between.
-One of the better ones – albeit short – was in The Army Inside.
-Luckily they have Cristina with her crystal clear vocals, which kind of save the day.
-Without her there would be trouble for Lacuna Coil – for sure.
-The lyrics, hmm.
-Just to be blunt: They suck.
-It is one of the hallmarks of the electro-pop metal genre that they tailor make lyrics.
-So that the words sound kind of catchy when screamed out into the open.
-But never mind any sense or quality.
-He Who Forgiveth All Metal sins will probably forgive that one too.
-I guess.
+One of the better ones – albeit short – found itself into The Army Inside.
+Luckily they have Scabbia with her crystal clear vocals, which kind of save the day.
+Without her, there would be trouble for Lacuna Coil – for sure.

 I like Trip the Darkness as well as Against You.
 Those are of the crunchy kind, clubbing away like a monster in the dark coming after you.
 Kill the Light has still enough grump in it to qualify.
-After that it goes downhill.
 Intoxicated has its merits too, even if it sounds like an .. intoxicated and super-charged Dolores O’Riordan at times.

 And Holy Fucking Cow!
 How is it possible to dissect R.E.M.’s perfect track Losing My Religion in such an atrocious way?
-As (almost) always, those remakes of already pre-existing songs just plainly suck.
+Mostly, those remakes of preexisting songs just plainly suck.
 Not sure where they have gotten THAT idea from.
 Good grief!

 I would call Dark Adrenaline a production with potential.
-Difficult to pin down.
-But my gut tells me that with a different producer, this might have turned out … well, differently.
-Into something much darker with many more edges and sharp points.
+It is difficult to pin down.
+But my gut tells me that with a different producer, the dark edges and sharp points would have been more prevalent.
 For the moment, this record is too whitewashed to be true to Lacuna Coil‘s abilities.
-And in truth, at first it does not sound that way, but is becoming apparent later in the album.
+And in truth, at first it does not sound that way but this becomes apparent later in the album only.